January 29, 1961

 This year, the celebrations of Roosevelt Day has special significance for Democrats everywhere; for we celebrate not only the triumphs of the past but the opportunities of the future.

 Twenty-eight years ago Franklin Roosevelt assumed the leadership of a stricken and demoralized nation.
 Poverty, distress and economic stagnation blanketed the land.
-But it was not long before the great creative energies of the New Deal had lifted American from its despair and set us on the path to new heights of prosperity, power and greatness.
+But it was not long before the great creative energies of the New Deal had lifted America from its despair and set us on the path to new heights of prosperity, power and greatness.

-The dimensions of out problems overwhelm the imagination.
+The dimensions of our problems overwhelm the imagination.
 At home millions are unemployed and the growth of our economy has come to a virtual halt.
 Abroad, we are faced with powerful and unrelenting pressure which threaten freedom in every corner of the globe, and with military power so formidable that it menaces the physical survival of our own nation.

-To meet these problems will require the efforts not only of our leaders or of the Democratic Party--but the combined efforts of all of our people.; No one has a right to feel that, having entrusted the tasks of government to new leaders in Washington, he can continue to pursue his private comforts unconcerned with American's challenges and dangers.
+To meet these problems will require the efforts not only of our leaders or of the Democratic Party--but the combined efforts of all of our people.
+No one has a right to feel that, having entrusted the tasks of government to new leaders in Washington, he can continue to pursue his private comforts unconcerned with America's challenges and dangers.
 For, if freedom is to survive and prosper, it will require the sacrifice, the effort and the thoughtful attention of every citizen.

 In my own native state of Massachusetts, the battle for American freedom was begun by the thousands of farmers and tradesmen who made up the Minute Men -- citizens who were ready to defend their liberty at a moment's notice.
 Today we need a nation of minute men; citizens who are not only prepared to take up arms, but citizens who regard the preservation of freedom as a basic purpose of their daily life and who are willing to consciously work and sacrifice for that freedom.
-The cause of liberty, the cause of American, cannot succeed with any lesser effort.
+The cause of liberty, the cause of America, cannot succeed with any lesser effort.

 It is this effort and concern which makes up the New Frontier.
-And it is this effort and concern which will determine the success or failure not only with Administration, but of our nation itself.
+And it is this effort and concern which will determine the success or failure not only with this Administration, but of our nation itself.

 Source: White House Central Subject Files, Box 111, "FDR".